seanofw/dym/README.md

-Dym was initially written in February 2020, intentionally open-source this time, based on concepts Sean Werkema had devised and implemented in three (!) separate previous closed-source libraries for various customers.
+Dym was initially written in February 2020, intentionally open-source this time, based on concepts Sean Werkema had devised and implemented in three (!) separate previous closed-source libraries for various customers, and was first published to Nuget in March 2020.

 For questions or support, please file a GitHub issue.